AmshuKM/VLSI-Asic-flow-Opensource_Procedure/README.md

 ## Procedure
 I recommend you to do the OpenROAD installation and the technology files download first as it is a one time thing.
 Then for every design you can follow the asic flow procedure.

+### Regards

+If there is anything that I need to change or improve please let me know Contributions are welcome!